lmvasque/ts-explore/README.md

 - **MSD**: from [(Cao, 2020)](https://srhthu.github.io/expertise-style-transfer/#disclaimer) splits.
 The original dataset comes in JSON format, we filtered "text" field from each sentence.
 We kept every *even* line as the complex sentence and its corresponding *odd* line as its simple sentence.

 ### Analysis
-We have created a sample configuration file to replicate the datasets analysis.
-Please refer to this file and update with the location of the data files.
-Then, run the datasets analysis:
+We have created a [sample configuration file](https://github.com/lmvasque/ts-explore/examples/ts_datasets.json) to replicate our TS datasets analysis.
+Please use this file and update with the location of the data files.
+You can run the datasets analysis as follows:
 ```bash
 ./ts_eval --analysis --datasets ../examples/datasets.json --output_dir "../output"
 ```

-You will the following output:
+You will see the following outputs:

-- **Edit-distance plots** under <your_output_dir>/imgs
+- **Edit-distance plots** under *<output_dir>/imgs*
 - **KL divergences** reported in the log

 ```bash